FanDuel Sportsbook US

 FanDuel was the site that originally started the daily fantasy sports craze.
 After building their core business for almost a decade, they got into sports betting in July 2018.
 After being acquired by Paddy Power Betfair, they linked up with Meadowlands Racetrack, giving them the partnership needed to operate in NJ.
 Soon after they got the green light to operate in Pennsylvania.

 In this sportsbook review, we’ll go through where you can bet at FanDuel and what type betting bonus FanDuel Sportsbook brings you as an American player.
 After that, we’ll dig down deep how you deposit, withdraw and bet on the sports you love the most.

 FanDuel Sportsbook Welcome Bonus February 2020

 When you sign up for an account with FanDuel, the first bet you make is risk-free up to $500.
 If you lose, FanDuel will refund it completely in site credit.
 This bonus money can only be used to wager on contests, and cannot be withdrawn right after.
 Additionally, you cannot withdraw winnings from site credit until you wager through it once.

 So basically, if you’ve bet $100 on the New England Patriots to beat the Pittsburg Steelers on Sunday Night Football and Big Ben comes up big in the clutch, you’d normally lose your 100 bucks.
 But when you’ve bet it as your 1st bet at FanDuel, they’ll refund and you can get right back to business for Monday Night Football or other of your favorite online sports betting.

-In addition to its welcome bonus, FanDuel offers a series of limited-time and ongoing promotions for its customers in the United States.
+In addition to its welcome bonus, this online sportsbook offers a series of limited-time and ongoing promotions for FanDuels customers in the United States.
 For example, insurance promos promise a refund in site credit should an opposing team make a sudden comeback.
 Odds boosts are another popular offer – when you win, they’ll amplify your payout.

 Bad Beat Refunds